 This might be terrible to say, but while there are a lot of really fun pieces, I started to feel like they all sounded the same after a while.

 Honestly, I think it felt like this begins more once you get to the late-elementary level thorough intermediate levels because many have either have a lovely flowing melody that teenagers always go for or the energetic “victorious-knight-in-shining-armor” feel that tweens seem to love.

 It could also be because I was listening to a lot of them all the time too so it could just be me. 🙂

 #9 Keep them as Supplements

 Again, while many of these sheets are exciting and appealing musically, they definitely serve their purpose as I originally knew them to – as a supplement.

 What are your thoughts on using sheet music solos with students?
 Share in the comments!

-In future posts, I’ll be bringing you a list of some of our favorites.
+In future posts, I’ll bring you a list of our favorites.
 Stay tuned!